 This is part two of my interview with Jesper Jonsson, executive chef of Randolph's at the Warwick Hotel; part one of our chat ran yesterday.

+What specific requests would you ask of Denver diners?
 Being that we've integrated seasonal Colorado cuisine at Randolph's, I would like to ask that Denver diners come back and give us a try.
 My sous chefs Pierson Shields and Thomas Job and I are really working on challenging flavors, yet sticking to the proven traditions of modern food.

 Most underrated Denver restaurant: I think Tables is an underdog, but the menus are always attractive and well thought through, and the ingredients and dishes are fresh and honest.

+Who's the most underrated chef in Denver?
 The culinary staff in every restaurant deserves a pat on the back.
 All of us chefs have been in the trenches working our way up to the title of "chef," and these passionate men and women all deserve a big thank you.

+What recent innovation has most influenced the restaurant industry in a significant way?
 The return to basics.
 While there's a plethora of new equipment and gadgets, human innovation far exceeds any piece of machinery available.
 What can be performed by a skilled and motivated cook blows my mind.
 Surf YouTube and you'll see what can be done with a paring knife; it's amazing!